American College of Clinical Pharmacy

 This feature was developed from an interactive case presented in PSAP 2023 Book 2 (Critical Care and Emergency Medicine).

-• Interactive case: Click here to access the interactive case.
+• Interactive Case: Click here to access the case series.

 Part I: Interactive Case: Life-threatening Bleeding Caused by Anticoagulants